HHousen/PicoCTF-2019/Forensics/B1g_Mac/README.md

     ```

 4. Since something happened lets see if the files are any different by re-extracting the test directory from the zip file and comparing it to the contents of the current test directory: `diff -r test/ test_original/`.
 Nothing appears to have changed.
 Lets reset the `test` directory and delete the "new" folder in case it actually changed something.
 5. Reverse the binary file using [Ghidra](https://ghidra-sre.org/) ([cheat sheet](https://ghidra-sre.org/CheatSheet.html)).
 Open it and in the symbol tree click on main.
-The decompiled main function will show on the right.
+The decompiled main function will show on the left.

     ```c++
     int __cdecl _main(int _Argc,char **_Argv,char **_Env)